-Separate and spart from the County's housing need, the City must identify over 500 units of housing mesde the city boundary.
+Separate and apart from the County's housing need, the City must identify over 800 units of housing inside the city boundary.
 In a City that is mostly built-out, this is a challenge.
 However, opportunities do exist and should be encouraged.

-The City has proposed placing a residential overlay (R. Overlay) across numerous parcels identified as underunitized.
-Unfortunately, the density range and realistic density range do not provide enough monestry value to encountize redevelopment of these properties.
+The City has proposed placing a residential overlay (R Overlay) across numerous parcels identified as underufilized.
+Unfortunately, the density range and realistic density range do not provide enough monetary value to encourage redevelopment of these properties.
 A calculation should be made on each identified parcel to demonstrate that the proposed density is economically feasible.
-This is especially true when considering affordable housing, which typically needs some sort of mobility to exist.
+This is especially true when considering affordable housing, which typically needs some sort of subsidy to exist.

-The City should also consider a wider range of densines and reduction in standards to allow those densities to be achievable.
+The City should also consider a wider range of densities and reduction in standards to allow those densities to be achievable.

-An example of a standard that effectively reduces density is the proposed 30' building height innutation.
+An example of a standard that effectively reduces density is the proposed 30' building height limitation.
 It is very difficult to achieve three story housing at a 30' height limitation.
-With 1' between floors and a ceiling height of 9' the roof could only be 1' high, which is impractical.
+With 1' between floors and a ceiling height of 9', the roof could only be 1' high, which is impractical.
 We suggest a minimum of 36' building height.

-Lastly and possibly most important, placing in R overlay is a good important first step, but it does not remove the discretionary requirements of the City.
-These mostly notably include a Development Plan and General Plan.
-Amendment: By not amending the General Plan's Land Use Element for the identified properties, a substantially higher but is placed on the development of these properties.
+Lastly and possibly most important, placing an R overlay is a good important first step, but it does not remove the discretionary requirements of the City.
+These mostly notably include a Development Plan and General Plan Amendment.
+By not amending the General Plan's Land Use Element for the identified properties, a substantially higher bat is placed on the development of these properties.
 Furthermore, it would negate the opportunity to process an SB330 application.